 iSoftstone is another vendor offering Search Engine Rating Projects and is regarded as the main vendor for Microsoft Bing.
 They also have the 3 test qualification and that test seems to be the same no matter who you apply for.
 The first test goes over the guidelines, the second test is an English Grammar test, and the third exam tests your computer and internet skills.
 All work is done in the HRS platform and you have to complete a qualification for each task.
 There is a guideline for each one of the tasks, but you don’t need to worry because everything is explained in videos and emails.
 Tasks are categorized as hits or pages and for each hit or webpage that is shown you get 0.01 penny to 0.20 cents US.
 If you do tasks/hits quickly, then you can make easily $10-$15 dollars US per hour, and some people even more.
 You might be tempted to go through some of the tasks as quickly as possible because the more you complete, the more money you obviously make.
 However, sometimes during these tasks you are sometimes tested so you have to be very careful.
 Too many mistakes and they will remove you from the project and you won’t receive any more hits.
 ISoftstone is a bit easier to work for in that they don’t have a huge amount of work compared to Appen/Raterlabs.

 Basically, what this whole thing boils down to is the individual.
 Some people might like working for Bing because the workload is lower, but you’re going to make less money because of this.
 If you need more stable work and higher than average work, then working on a project that involves Google will probably be a better alternative.

-Do you work for any of these companies?
+Do you work for any of these companies on any Search Engine Rating Projects?
 We would like it if you shared your experience here in the comments.
 And as always, if you have any questions, let me know by email or in the comments and I will answer them as soon as possible.